spryker/spryker-shop-core/Bundles/MultiCartWidget/src/SprykerShop/Yves/MultiCartWidget/Theme/default/components/molecules/mini-cart-radio/README.md

 # mini-cart-radio (molecule)

-Displays mini cart radio into minicart.
+Displays as a switcher for list of shopping carts, which sets an active cart for checkout.

 ## Code sample